AndrewW-NFC/Bird-Audio-Resources/nfc-and-remote-bird-audio-resources.md

 * [Merlin](https://merlin.allaboutbirds.org/): the go-to bird sound ID app.
 Does not work well for NFCs.
 * [BirdNET API](https://birdnet.cornell.edu/api/): web-based bird sound ID.
 Unless you're using the API for other projects, consider this merely a backup option for Merlin, as its matches aren't filtered by date and location

+> [!NOTE]
-**Note:** machine learning-based programs like Merlin and BirdNET aren't as well trained on flight calls as they are on songs and regular calls.
+> Machine learning-based programs like Merlin and BirdNET aren't as well trained on flight calls as they are on songs and regular calls.
 Expect that NFCs will not result in positive identifications.
 This is also why it's so important to learn spectrograms.

 # Bird Audio Repositories
 * The Macaulay Library, Cornell University.
 [This link](https://search.macaulaylibrary.org/catalog?mediaType=audio&tag=flight_call) takes you to a Macaulay search for flight calls, though not necessarily nocturnal flight calls.
 Keep an eye out for usernames that include "NFC", "NFC Station", etc.